 Scale-free neuronal avalanches in the dHAN model

-One of the most common behaviors of natural systems is critical behavior.
-This behavior is meant to reveal events that follow the power-law rule.
-Some of the researchers believe criticality is a significant clue to recognizing complex systems.
-Studies of complex systems have been a major part of interdisciplinary sciences in the twenty-first century.
-It is generally accepted that Brain is the most important complex system in nature and has evolved over a million years.
-One of the fastest growing fields to study this complex organ is neuroscience.
+One of the most common behaviors of natural systems is critical behavior, which reveals events that follow the power-law rule.
+Some researchers believe that criticality is a significant clue to recognizing complex systems, a major part of interdisciplinary sciences in the 21st century.
+It is generally accepted that the brain is the most important complex system in nature and has evolved over millions of years.
+Neuroscience is one of the fastest growing fields to study this complex organ.

-Comparing our findings to experimental data, accentuate the importance of critical behavior in neural networks by a general top-down model which apparently has no signs of criticality in its dynamics.
+Our findings, when compared to experimental data, emphasize the importance of critical behavior in neural networks by a general top-down model, which apparently has no signs of criticality in its dynamics.

-Below represents the numerical simulation written in C++ for a network contains 7 neurons.
+Below represents the numerical simulation written in C++ for a network containing 7 neurons.

 dHAN Model (Reference Paper)